Free Camping in Texas

-For short stays this fee is very manageable and actually quite reasonable.
-However, if you are planning on a long term camping adventure, the daily rates can really add up.
+For short stays, this fee is very manageable and actually quite reasonable.
+However, if you are planning on a long-term camping adventure, the daily rates can really add up, more so for bigger family tents.
 This becomes even more relevant if you are travelling with family.

-For experienced campers on a budget you might be assessing your options.
-Free camping is never as straightforward as it sounds.
+For experienced campers on a budget, you might be assessing your options.
+Free camping is never as straightforward as it sounds, as most hikers know while trying to get a free pitch for their hiking tents.
 So, we decided to put together a short guide for free camping in Texas.

 The Trade Offs Involved in Free Camping in Texas